San Francesco del Prato, Parma

-San Francesco del Prato is a Gothic-style, Roman Catholic church, now deconsecrated, located on Piazzale San Francesco #4 in central Parma, Italy.
+San Francesco del Prato is a Gothic-style, Roman Catholic church, located on Piazzale San Francesco #4 in central Parma, Italy.
+In front stands the 15th-century Palazzo Cusani.

 History

-Founded by the Franciscan order, the first church on the site was built 1227-1238.
-Their adjacent school once housed the theologian Bartolomeo Mastri da Meldola.
-The nave had two aisles, separated by columns.
+Founded by the Franciscan order, the first church on the site was built 1227–1238.
+Their adjacent school once housed the theologian Bartholomew Mastrius.

+The building was lengthened and finished around 1462.
+The façade has a Gothic rosette in a terracotta frame.

+The nave had three aisles, separated by columns, with a higher central one.
 The cupola pinnacles were painted by Michele Anselmi.
-The apse has an aged fresco depicting Christ Pantocrator attributed to Bernardino Grossi and Jacopo Loschi.
+The apse has an aged fresco depicting Christ Pantocrator attributed to Bernardino Grossi and his son in law Jacopo Loschi.